Testing Quantum Black Holes with Gravitational Waves: Testing Bekenstein-Mukhanov with LIGO

+where $R$ is the reflection coefficient.
+Setting $R=0$ reproduces the standard GR calculation of the QNMs.
+However according to Bekenstein-Mukhanov, $R(\omega)$ is close to one except at the special values $\eqref{wfund}$.
+The $r=r_0$ surface effectively acts as a band-stop filter for the reflected radiation.

-This scenario is more difficult to conclusively rule out, as it is at least logically possible that the pre-merger and early-time post-merger signal could be identical to classical GR.
-However after the merger, the black hole surface would reflect almost all the incoming radiation, except the components with frequency \eqref{wfund}.
-This allows long lived modes trapped between the reflective surface and the area close to the light ring.
-These arise from gravitational waves that fall inward towards the horizon, fail to be absorbed because their frequency does not correspond to \eqref{wfund}, and are subsequently rescattered from the light ring and escape eventually to infinity \cite{PhysRevD.94.084031}.
-A smoking gun for trapped modes would be the detection of ``echoes'' and long lived wave trains.
+This allows long lived modes trapped between the approximately reflective surface and the area close to the light ring.
+These arise from gravitational waves that fall inward towards $r_0$, reflect because their frequency does not correspond to \eqref{wfund}, and are subsequently rescattered from the light ring and escape eventually to infinity \cite{PhysRevD.94.084031}.

+A smoking gun for these modified boundary conditions at $r=r_0$ would be the detection of ``echoes'' and long lived wave trains.
 These late-time signals will have a characteristic shape given that they are ``filtered'' by the frequency-dependent absorption of the horizon.
-Even if the modification is confined to a distance of order one Planck length from the horizon, the echoes can still be observable -- the effect of this distance is to delay the echoes by a time that scales only logarithmically in the distance to the horizon.
-Precisely what this shape will be, and how plausible detection would be, we will leave to future work.
+Even if the modification is confined to a distance of order one Planck length from the horizon $\epsilon \approx l_P$, the echoes can still be observable -- the effect of decreasing $\epsilon$ is to delay the echoes by a time $\Delta t \approx - \beta M \log \left(\frac{\epsilon}{M G}\right), \ell \ll M$ that scales only logarithmically in the distance to the horizon (where $\beta$ is a factor of order one).
+For a solar mass black hole with $\epsilon = l_P$ we have $\Delta t \approx 10^{-3} s$.
+There is an ongoing discussion of gravitational wave echoes in the literature (see \cite{Abedi:2016hgu,Westerweck:2017hus} and followups).

-As a long-standing proposal with a relatively clear theoretical basis, horizon area quantization may provide a stronger motivation to search for such echoes than ad-hoc modifications of the near-horizon geometry (such as replacing the horizon with a reflective boundary condition).
+The echoes predicted by the Bekenstein-Mukhanov proposal would be highly characteristic, because the the band-stop filter boundary conditions imprint the spectrum $\eqref{wfund}$ on the outgoing radiation.
+As a long-standing proposal with a relatively clear theoretical basis, horizon area quantization may provide a stronger motivation to search for such echoes than ad-hoc modifications of the near-horizon geometry (such as {simply} replacing the horizon with a reflective boundary condition).